Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - Cathern Gil, Chief of Engineering, USACE Wilmington District

-- Charlenne Figgins, Chief of Contracts, USACE Charleston District (Virtual Presentation and Participation in Virtual Pods)
+- Charlenne Figgins, Chief of Contracts, USACE Charleston District

 - Defense Health Agency Program and Procurement Dialogue